mattbeattie/Crossplatform-Ballot-Marking-Device/README.md

 Note that each contest will be rendered from exactly two locations:

-- The "Home" Page, where the user is allowed to make selections
+- The "Home" page, where the user is allowed to make selections
-- The "Vote Review" Modal, where the contest is displayed in "read-only" mode
+- The "Vote Review" modal, where the contest is displayed in "read-only" mode

-In order to meet both needs while also ensuring each contest's view and business logic are encapsulated in the same component, each contest component must have the following input:
+In order to meet both requirements, while also ensuring each contest's view and business logic are encapsulated in exactly one place, each contest component must have the following input:

 ```typescript
   @Input() launchInVoteReviewMode: boolean;